-For years the body may not exhibit signs of pain and yet the injured area becomes less mobile, posture changes occur, adaptation happens and then 5, 10, 20 or even 30 years later you see the effects of old injuries on muscles, bones, nerves and the organs that those tissues are affiliated with.
+The body may not exhibit signs of pain for many years, and yet spinal regions that have been previously injured become less mobile, posture changes occur, adaptation happens and then 5, 10, 20 or even 30 years later you can see the effects of old injuries on muscles, bones, nerves and the organs that those tissues are affiliated with.

 Major Contributing Factors

 These factors have a more permanent nature.
 They can certainly be treated and influenced with care but to a lesser degree than complicating features.

 Structure effect’s function.
 Any variation in normal anatomy can contribute to back pain.

 - limbs missing or amputated